5 Golden Tips

 British playwright and screenwriter

-Best known for writing the book for the ABBA-inspired musical Mamma Mia! and the screenplay for its film adaptation, as well as co-writing the sequel Mamma Mia!
+Best known for writing the play and screen play for the ABBA-inspired musical Mamma Mia!, as well as co-writing the sequel Mamma Mia!
 Here We Go Again.
+She is a prolific writer and inspiration.

 IMDb profile